LoopFi/loop-contracts/README.md

 The protocol uses robust and trustworthy price feeds powered by Chainlink.
 These Oracle contracts ensure reliable and accurate asset pricing, which is critical for maintaining the integrity of the system.

 - **Price Feeds:** The Oracle contracts fetch asset prices using Chainlink, providing secure and decentralized data feeds for the protocol.

----

-This structure covers the core and auxiliary contracts, offering an in-depth view of the protocol’s architecture.
-Feel free to add more details or modify sections as needed!